aifrak/try-love2d-lua/README.md

 Following tutotial from <https://sheepolution.com/learn/book/contents> to learn [Lua](https://www.lua.org/) and [Love2D](https://love2d.org/).

-All games are stacked on another.
+All games are stacked on each other, because I was lazy to create a project for each of them.

+There is also custom code to do some experiment.

 ## Install local environment